 Several special activities are planned to celebrate the 20th anniversary of the PILC, and we are pleased to honor Dr. Augustine Choi, Stephen and Suzanne Weiss Dean of Weill Cornell Medicine and Provost for Medical Affairs at Cornell University as our keynote dinner speaker.

-A call for abstracts portal will open on this site in spring, and space is limited.
 Please visit the conference website for updates as they become available.

 We look forward to your participation in the conference.